jacksonrodri/vote_abroad/content/en/faqs/16-can-i-register-to-vote-in-a-different-state.md

 ---
-title: 16.
-CAN I REGISTER TO VOTE IN A DIFFERENT STATE?
+title: Can I register to vote in a different state?
 categories:
   - category: Registration Process
 relatedFaqs: